codacy/docs/docs/organizations/managing-security-and-risk.md

 Codacy opens a finding for each security issue detected in the DAST report.

-Codacy closes a finding when a subsequent DAST report does not detect the underlying security issue.
+Codacy closes a finding when a subsequent DAST report doesn't detect the underlying security issue.

 ## Finding severities and deadlines {: id="item-severities-and-deadlines"}